BasileBron/Data-Structure-and-Algorithm/README.md

 #### Linear probing

-Linear probing is a form of open addressing technique.It allow us to manage collision in hashtable.
+Linear probing is a form of open addressing technique .It allow us to manage collision in hashtable.
 When a collision occur we look on the index n+1 and go cell by cell until a empty one is found to store our key

 (in order for this to work you need to allays have an empty slot to avoid infinite loop).